nitin-kumar-verma/event-delivery-worker/README.md

 If a worker instance fails durings the processing, the event will remain in 'processing_events' list.

-There will be another worker(event-delivery-job) which runs on scheduled intervals and it polls 'processing_events' list for events which were pushed before a certain timestamp, and pushed them back to 'queued_events' so that they can be reprocessed.
+A script can run on scheduled intervals which polls 'processing_events' list for events which were pushed before a certain timestamp, and pushed them back to 'queued_events' so that they can be reprocessed.

 The endpoints "https://event-delivery-dest-1.deno.dev/", "https://event-delivery-dest-2.deno.dev/", "https://event-delivery-dest-3.deno.dev/"